RolandExSauce/DB-Abgabe-4-JSP/README.md

 # to run locally with Jetty server, plugin was added in POMXL
 run: mvn jetty:run

-# cmd to start tomcat server locally: mvn tomcat9:run

 .)
-Open your browser and navigate to: http://localhost:8080/
+Open your browser and navigate to: http://localhost:8085/

 # 🧱 Build WAR